RobertTLange/Bio-Plausible-DeepLearning/Readme.md

 * [ ] Optimize the code - run faster time it!
 * [ ] Add a BO pipeline for guergiev
 * [ ] Add comments! - Look up pep8 standard for fcts/classes
-* [ ] Run BO for 10 Epochs and 50 evaluations/BO iterations for all 3 datasets
 * [ ] Get best/worst performance, standard dev - plot as bar chart across approaches DNN/CNN/Guergiev